Source: Courtesy of Yohangza Theatre Company

 This is a man’s traditional dance.
 Han Lyang means men who liked to spend the day with music and dance, and not study (in those times - Chosun Dynasty, all eligible men studied for a royal position).
 This dance is intended to free the souls of stressed out scholars and non-scholars.

 Note: Gabbi indulges Ajumi with everything he can afford, and Ajumi enjoys this.
-He sings a verse (slightly altered) of “sa rang ga” (see note below about Pan so ri) which speaks of his true love towards Ajumi.
-After seeing all this, Dot decides to release Gabbi from the spell so that they will think everything was a dream when they wake up.
-Gabbi thinks he had a terrible dream and reunites with his wife Dot.
-Loo, Byeok, Hang, and Ik all awaken from a dream.
+He sings a verse (slightly altered) of “sa rang ga” (see related links of Pan so ri) which speaks of his true love towards Ajumi.
+After seeing all this, Dot releases Gabbi from the spell, and as he awakes, he thinks he had a terrible dream and swears to be faithful to Dot.
+Loo, Byeok, Hang, and Ik are all waken from the spell.
 Hang and Byeok reunite, and Ik and Loo are now mutually in love.
 Ajumi wakes up and finds the very precious herb that her grandmother was talking about.

 (Act 4, Scene 1, excluding the parts with Theseus and Hippolyta)